zeromq/zproject/README.md

         redhat              Packaging for RedHat
         ruby                Ruby binding
         travis              Travis CI scripts
-            <option name="distcheck" value="0" /> "0" will disable run of make distcheck in Travis CI (default: 1)
+            <option name="distcheck" value="0" /> "0" will disable run of make distcheck in Travis CI, "2" will enable it as a special testcase allowed to fail (default: 1 to enable and require to pass)
             <option name="use_pkg_deps_prereqs_source" value="0" /> "0" will disable use of use_pkg_deps_prereqs_source list in Travis CI and so cause rebuild of everything from scratch (default: 1, recently packaged prereqs must exist then)
             <option name="use_cmake" value="0" /> "0" will disable use of CMake recipes in Travis CI (default: 1)
             <option name="clangformat_allow_failures" value="0" /> "1" will generate the option allowing non-fatal failure of clang-format test in Travis CI (default: 1)